SC rejects Maharashtra government plea to stay activist GN Saibaba’s acquittal in Maoist links case

 On Monday, the Supreme Court said that Saibaba and the others had been acquitted twice by two different Bombay High Court benches, Live Law reported.

-The top court told Additional Solicitor General SV Raju, representing the Maharashtra government, that the the presumption of innocence operates with more force after an acquittal.
+The top court told Additional Solicitor General SV Raju, representing the Maharashtra government, that the presumption of innocence operates with more force after an acquittal.
 “Once there is an order of acquittal, that presumption gets fortified,” the bench said.

 “Since on an earlier occasion, this court had interfered, we’ll have to honour that,” the top court said.
 “Otherwise, this is a very well-reasoned judgment by the High Court,” it added.